Toward claiming a detection of gravitational memory: Introduction

-The primary purpose of this paper is thus to take the next step toward a future claim of detection of gravitational memory by providing a principled answer to the central question posed above.
-We do so by explicitly accounting for the distinction between the defining net memory offset and the measurable, time-dependent memory rise, while also providing statistically well-founded claims of detection.
-Specifically, based on the so called Isaacson description of gravitational waves~\cite{Isaacson_PhysRev.166.1263,Isaacson_PhysRev.166.1272,Heisenberg:2023prj,Zosso:2025ffy}, we introduce a robust theoretical framework for defining a time-dependent memory rise that can serve as the basis for a detection claim.
-To this end, we present an extensive and self-contained summary of the theory of gravitational memory and use it to arrive at an internally consistent definition of a memory model, in particular applicable to compact binary coalescences (CBC).
+To this end, we present an extensive and self-contained summary of the theory of gravitational memory and use it to arrive at an internally consistent definition of a memory model, in particular applicable to CBCs.
 This framework allows us to address common misconceptions and criticisms surrounding the program of measuring gravitational memory and to articulate the theoretical significance of a potential upcoming detection.
 Building on this theoretical foundation, a companion paper computes Bayes factors associated with the response of LISA to memory-free and memory-full radiation~\cite{Cogez:2025memoryLISA}, enabling statistically meaningful assessments of detection prospects.
-With a dedicated appendix, the present work also serves as a reference in which a comprehensive set of formulas and derivations relevant to gravitational memory, often scattered throughout the literature, are collected in a unified notation.
+With a dedicated Appendix, the present work also serves as a reference in which a comprehensive set of formulas and derivations relevant to gravitational memory, often scattered throughout the literature, are collected in a unified notation.
 Furthermore, we present gravitational memory in several complementary theoretical settings, including asymptotic BMS balance laws, the direct Isaacson description of radiative energy-momentum backreaction, and the post-Newtonian (PN) regime, and provide explicit cross-links and comparisons between these approaches.